Harsh-Upadhayay/CricMarshall/README.md

 19/08/2022
 - [ ] create small database to run queries and analyze the result
-- [ ] got suggestion to work on pandas for query processing and result generation.
+- [x] got suggestion to work on pandas for query processing and result generation.
 Discussion required.
+    - Pandas used as primar data processor.

 05/09/2022
-- [ ] Using Parsing: Get POS tags of every word of the input.
+- [x] Using Parsing: Get POS tags of every word of the input.
 Define a structure of the sentence (for ex. sentence = Noun + Adjective + Verb + ... ).
 Generate a sentence using the input.
 The generated sentence will be used to fetch the required result.
-- [ ] Query Processing: pandas or mongodb (Decision Pending)
+- [x] Query Processing: pandas or mongodb (Decision Pending)
+    - Pandas

 14/09/2022
-- [ ] parse input query to fetch result.
+- [x] parse input query to fetch result.

 - [x] Add Strike Rate in Batsman
 - [x] Add No Balls, Wides and Economy in Bowler